karthik569/Pro-Spring-Boot-4-4th-ed/chapters/chapter-14-native-aot/README.md

 - 💰 Cost-sensitive deployments (memory = money)
 - 🐳 Containerized applications
 - 📦 CLI tools
+- Kubernetes deployments with auto-scaling

 **May not be ideal:**
-- Long-running applications (JIT optimizations matter more)
+- Long-running applications where peak performance matters more than startup
-- Applications using heavy reflection/dynamic features
+- Applications using heavy reflection/dynamic features (though Spring Boot 4 handles most cases)
 - Development environments (slow build times)

+### Use CRaC (Alternative)

+**Good fit:**
+- 🚀 Fast startup + peak JIT performance needed
+- 📊 Applications with complex initialization (data loading, model training)
+- 🔄 Environments where you control checkpoint/restore (specialized containers)
+- 💼 Enterprise apps that can't migrate to Native (library compatibility)

+**May not be ideal:**
+- Standard containerized environments (checkpoint portability issues)
+- Highly stateful applications (difficult to checkpoint cleanly)
+- When minimal memory footprint is critical (CRaC uses more memory than Native)

 ## Troubleshooting